11 Popular Diamond Cuts and What they Say About You

 Katie Holmes, Kate Middleton, and Toni Braxton are some of the notable celebrities that don an oval diamond.

 10. Trillion Diamond Cut

 Also known as trillian or trilliant diamonds, trillion cuts are triangular diamonds, usually rounded on their sides.
 Trillion diamonds trace their roots to the Netherlands and are among the world’s rarest cuts.
-In fact, trillion diamonds are so scarce that they’re mostly used as accent stones around the center diamond.
+Interestingly enough, they are so scarce that they are mostly used as accent stones around the center diamond.

-Also, trillions aren’t as sparkly as other cuts, such as the red brilliant.
+Also, trillions are not as sparkly as other cuts, such as the red brilliant.
 However, they have a saving grace in their excellent light performance.
-Like the marquise and oval cuts, trillion diamonds have elongated facets that trap maximum light and reflects it back to the stone, enhancing its size.
+Like the marquise and oval cuts, trillion diamonds have elongated facets that trap maximum light and reflect it to the stone, thereby enhancing its size.

 Trillion diamonds are popular among people that wish to deviate from the norm.

 Elizabeth Hurley is an example of a popular wearer of trillion cut diamonds, though the trillions on her ring accentuate the center stone which is a 9-carat sapphire.